6 Effective Hypertrophy Reps for Muscle Growth

 How do effective reps contribute to muscle growth?

-Effective reps for hypertrophy create mechanical tension and metabolic stress in the muscle fibers, which are key factors in promoting muscle growth.
-This type of training also leads to muscle damage, which triggers the body to repair and rebuild the muscle tissue, resulting in muscle growth.
+Effective reps create mechanical tension and metabolic stress in the muscle fibers, which are key factors in promoting muscle growth.
+This type of training also leads to muscle damage, which helps stimulate repair and growth.

 What are some examples of effective hypertrophy reps?